 US shale firms amp up natural gas output as futures signal more gains

-The largest US shale oil producer, EOG Resources, this month said next year it will start selling gas from 15 new wells from a newly discovered field holding 21 trillion cubic feet of gas.
+The largest US shale oil producer, EOG Resources, last month said that from next year it will start selling gas from 15 new wells from a newly discovered field holding 21 trillion cubic feet of gas.
 Continental Resources recently shifted drilling rigs to gas from oil in Oklahoma.
-Apache Corp this month said it plans to complete three Texas wells after lifting its third-quarter US gas production by 15 per cent over the second quarter and 6 per cent over the same period last year.
+Apache Corp last month said it plans to complete three Texas wells after lifting its third-quarter US gas production by 15 per cent over the second quarter and 6 per cent over the same period last year.

 "Demand has remained pretty robust.
-Supply has been starved for capital," said Christopher Kalnin, chief executive of Denver-based Banpu Kalnin Ventures, which last month closed a deal to acquire Devon Energy natural gas assets.
+Supply has been starved for capital," said Christopher Kalnin, chief executive of Denver-based Banpu Kalnin Ventures, which recently closed a deal to acquire Devon Energy natural gas assets.
 Banpu Kalnin has hedged about 65 per cent of its gas production for next year.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg